 A thorough and comprehensive review of the application file is one of the hallmarks of the UC Davis School of Law admission process.
 While the admission process is highly selective, it is by no means mechanical.
-The Admissions Committee seeks to admit and enroll exceptional students whose applications reflect outstanding academic performance combined with diverse backgrounds, experiences and intellectual interests.
+The Admissions Committee seeks to admit and enroll exceptional students whose applications reflect outstanding academic performance combined with diverse backgrounds, experiences, and intellectual interests.

-With more than 4,000 applications submitted for the most recent entering class of 200, the Admissions Committee will be looking beyond the LSAT and GPA for special qualities in its applicants.
+The Admissions Committee will be looking beyond the LSAT and GPA for special qualities in its applicants.

 Applicants must evidence a record of sufficiently high caliber to qualify for the study of law.
-A bachelor's degree or an equivalent degree from a college or university of approved standing must have been earned prior to the time the applicant begins work in the School.
+A bachelor's degree or an equivalent degree from a college or university of approved standing must have been earned prior to beginning studies with the Law School.

-The Admissions Committee is seeking law students of demonstrated academic ability as evidenced by a variety of factors including the undergraduate grade point average (GPA), LSAT scores, any economic or other disadvantages overcome by the applicant, graduate studies, significant work experience and extracurricular activities.
+The Admissions Committee is seeking law students of demonstrated academic ability as evidenced by a variety of factors including the undergraduate grade point average, LSAT scores, economic or other disadvantages overcome by the applicant, graduate studies, significant work experience, and extracurricular activities.